JohnRodney/cryptocurrency-history-api/README.md

 `npm run start-prod-worker`

 #### A little while later ...
-After you have some data run `npm run start-photographer`
+After you have some data run `npm run start-photographer` to generate thumnails for your thumbnail endpoints.